ncaceresmeyer/interstellar/README.md

+## Intro

+This APP is made with React and Express / Node.

+In the root you will find the API with it's dependencies and in the folder `iss-app` the FE application.

+## Getting Started

+1- Clone the repo into your local environment.

+2- Use `npm i` to install 	the local dependencies.

+3- Move to the directory `iss-app` and run `npm i` to install the app local dependencies.

 ## Available Scripts

+### APP

-In the project directory, you can run:
+In the ISS APP directory `cd iss-app/`, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+Also, this watches all the CSS changes, and the page will reload if you make edits.<br>

+#### `npm run lint`
-You will also see any lint errors in the console.
+Run it to see any lint errors in the console.
+Please, fix them!

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `npm run build`

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+#### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+This command will remove the single build dependency from the project.
+It will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into the project to have full control over them.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+### API `root`

+In the API directory, you can run:

+#### `npm run dev`

+Runs the app in the development mode.<br>
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+#### `npm start`

+Runs the app in the production mode.<br>
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+This will serve the files from the `build` folder of the App.

+## Deployment

+The deploy is done through Heroku server.
+URL: [https://interstellar-app.herokuapp.com/](https://interstellar-app.herokuapp.com/)

+First of all, all the changes should be commited to the repo, in order for the next script to work.

+#### `git push heroku master`

+Run this script in the Root directory.
+This will move to the cd `iss-app`, run the `npm run build` and then will deploy all the changes to the server.